-Storage access
+Storage access to AWS S3 buckets

-You can manage permissions and control which resources can be accessed by users.
+You can manage permissions and control which AWS resources can be accessed by users.
 Secure InsuranceSuite and Cloud Data Access (CDA) access points by:

 - Granting permissions only to specific users or roles.